-- The Basin Bush Fire Brigade disbanded. - Land purchased by Shire of Ferntree Gully for Baby Health Centre. - Concept of the Martin Luther Homes first vented.
+- The Basin Bush Fire Brigade disbanded. - Land purchased by Shire of Ferntree Gully for Baby Health Centre. - The Basin Post Office moves to a room beside a small shop on the western corner of The Basin roundabout. - Concept of the Martin Luther Homes first vented.